Izmir Bomb Recipe

 Zorluk seviyesi

-Herle soup is one of the traditional tastes of Turkish cuisine.
-It leaves a delicious taste on the palate with its intense consistency, butter and flour mixture as well as soft texture of rice.
-The butter pepper sauce…
+Herle soup is one of the traditional flavors of Turkish cuisine.
+It leaves a delicious taste on the palate with its dense consistency, butter and flour mixture, as well as the soft texture of the rice.
+The buttery pepper…

 30 Min